OpenDiS/OpenDiS/doc/core_libraries/exadis_documentation/user_guide/python_interface/python_binding.rst

    .. py:method:: get_cell()

-      Get the cell containing the network.
+      Get the cell containing the network by value.

       :rtype: Cell